 So, considering a worker with the following configuration:

-It will be able to concurrently execute two of these tasks:
+It will be able to concurrently execute one of this task:

 And two of these: